xrdocs-staging/8000/_blogs/Cisco-8000-QOS-architecture.md

 ![tgn-4.png]({{site.baseurl}}/images/tgn-4.png)

 - Flow-2 continues to be rate limited at 50G CIR as policer programming is at slice level.
 So each Flow get applied with 50G CIR.

+## Conclusion
+This white paper briefs fundamental architecture of Cisco 8000 serries routers powered by SiOne NPU co-packaged with HBM.
+QOS architecture explained in this document is applicable to all SiOne NPU generations with some of the additions like Egress Feature Capability(EFC aka eTM) , Priority propagation features etc. supported on latest SiOne generations.